Noel Atherton

-Noel Atherton (8 May 1899 – 15 September 1987) was a British cartographer in the Admiralty Hydrographic Office; today known as the United Kingdom Hydrographic Office.
+Noel Atherton (8 May 1899 – 15 September 1987) was a British cartographer in the Admiralty Hydrographic Office, today known as the United Kingdom Hydrographic Office.
 Chief Civil Hydrographic Officer and Assistant Superintendent of Charts, for the Admiralty between 1951 and 1962.

 Early life

-Atherton was born on 8 May 1899 in Bradford, Yorkshire; the son of John William Atherton and Margaret Robertshaw.
+Atherton was born on 8 May 1899 in Bradford, Yorkshire, the son of John William Atherton and Margaret Robertshaw.

 His father was a draughtsman for the Admiralty and relocated with his job to Whitehall at the turn of the century.
 His parents relocated from Yorkshire to Airedale, Sutton, London whilst he was an infant.
-His eventually father retired as Assistant Superintendent Charts in the Admiralty.
+His father eventually retired as Assistant Superintendent of Charts in the Admiralty.

 Atherton was destined to follow his father’s career path.
 He attended Whitgift School, an independent school in Croydon, Surrey, along with his younger brother.
 He was admitted to Peterhouse, Cambridge, however undertook a mandatory one-year term of military service between 1918 and 1919, at the rank of Lieutenant in the Royal Engineers (Signals).
 He resumed his education pursuing a degree in Natural Science, and graduated in 1924.